View FAQ By Topic

 The recruitment process is quite simple and we help you on the entire journey to find and position the right candidate.

-- You will be presented with candidates resume plus a pre-qualifying overview to include;
+- You will be presented with candidates’ resumes plus a pre-qualifying overview to include;

-- Current salary, preferred salary and market rate as a base line for you to consider the value proposition
+- Current salary, preferred salary and market rate as a baseline for you to consider.

-- Reason the candidate is looking for work, our highlight of strength and weakness
+- The reason the candidate is looking for work, our highlight of strengths and weaknesses

 - English evaluation, written & spoken